BlockchainCommons/developer-web-site/_pages/architecture-progressivetrust.md

 #### Phase 0: Context

-A clinic considers a new health study that will collect steps records and heart rates to assess the rapidity of the degradation in heart health for users who fall off their fitness plans.
-They assess the technology of modern activity trackers and determine the accuracy is sufficient for their needs.
+A clinic considers a new health study that will collect steps records and heart rates to determine the rapidity of the degradation in heart health for users who fall off their fitness plans.
+They consider the technology of modern activity trackers and determine the accuracy is sufficient for their needs.
 They also informally poll users to determine whether enough will be willing to participate in the study.

 #### Phase 1: Introduction